 You don’t have to make decisions because you already made them last week.
 This is a beautiful thing because it allows you to be in control of your food instead of food being in control of you.

-Imagine having a new whole food plant based meal plan already created for you every single Friday.
-Imagine the recipes were the most delicious whole food plant based recipes in the world, so you KNOW they will be delicious.
+Imagine having a new whole food plant based meal plan created for you every Friday.
+The recipes were the most delicious whole food plant based recipes, so you KNOW they will be worth your time cooking.

-Imagine you didn’t have to spend a few hours deciding what meals you were going to eat next week and what could be cooked ahead of time on your batching day.
-Imagine you didn’t have to spend another hour making a grocery list, and then hoping that the portions would all work out.
+Now imagine you didn’t have to spend hours deciding what meals you were going to eat next week and what could be cooked ahead of time on your batching day.
+Imagine you didn’t have to spend making a new grocery list, and then hoping the portions work out.

 Instead, you could do other things, like go for a walk, call a friend, read a book, play with your kid or grandkid, do some yoga, have sex, take a bath, write a letter, work on a project, write, paint, dance, get that nagging thing checked off your to-do list, so many things!